Risk Factors

 Road user behaviour is generally considered to be the most significant contributor to any road crash.
 Speed, alcohol and fatigue together with use of seatbelts and helmets are the main focus of most road safety campaigns.

-In NSW, 18% of all fatal crashes were associated with alcohol, 38% with speed and 20% with fatigue.
+In 2010 8% of motorcycle riders involved in fatal crashes had illegal blood alcohol.
+Over half of fatal motorcycle crashes were associated with excessive speed (52%) and 11% with fatigue.
 However these factors account for less than one third of all non-fatal injury crashes.
 There are a range of other less easily documented factors which also play a part in road crashes.
-These include driver attitude and attention to the driving task as well as poor driving habits such as failing to check mirrors and over the shoulder before changing lanes or driving too close to the vehicle in front.
-There are also various forms of in-car distraction such as eating, smoking, changing radio stations or cds and using mobile phones, all of which also contribute to crashes.
+These include rider and driver attitude and attention to the task as well as poor habits such as failing to check mirrors and over the shoulder before changing lanes or driving too close to the vehicle in front.
+There are also various forms of distraction particularly for drivers, such as eating, smoking, changing radio stations or cds and using mobile phones, all of which may also contribute to crashes.

 A recent study found that drivers speaking on a mobile phone were more dangerous than drivers with an illegal blood alcohol level.
-While hands free phones were safer than hand held, even drivers with hands free phones still missed significantly more road warning signs than when drunk.
+While hands free phones were marginally safer than hand held, even drivers with hands free phones still missed significantly more road warning signs than when drunk.
 The researchers concluded that the danger is not due to steering with one hand, but to the divided attention while speaking on a phone (Direct Line Motor Insurance, Mobile Phone Report, 2002).
+The increasing use by riders of in-helmet communication systems such as mobile phones and music systems has yet to be assessed but seems likely to present similar risks.

 The key risk factors associated with motorcycle crashes are: